qBraid/q-site-braket/README.md

    - Perform classical parameter optimization for the angles in the QAOA algorithm using gradient-based or heuristic methods.

 3. **Hardware Comparison**:
-   - Execute the QAOA algorithm on at least two quantum hardware backends (e.g., Rigetti, IonQ) and compare performance using the qBraid SDK.
+   - Execute the QAOA algorithm on at least two quantum hardware backends (e.g. at least two of Rigetti, IonQ, or IQM) and compare performance using the qBraid SDK.
    - Analyze metrics such as gate count, execution time, solution quality, and hardware noise resilience.

 4. **Error Mitigation**: